slarimore02/terraform-vsphere-avi-controller-vsphere/README.md

 # AVI Controller Deployment on vSphere Terraform module

+## Note: This repository has been archived and new versions are now available at https://github.com/vmware/terraform-vsphere-avi-alb-deployment-vsphere.
+Please use the new repository going forward.

 This Terraform module creates and configures an AVI (NSX Advanced Load-Balancer) Controller on vSphere

 ## Module Functions